The Day the Earth Stood Still (2008 film): Filming

 Filming took place from December 12, 2007, to March 19, 2008, at Vancouver Film Studios, Vancouver Forum, Deer Lake, Jericho Park, and Simon Fraser University.
-The film was originally scheduled for release on May 9, 2008, but it was delayed until December 12, 2008, because filming commenced later than scheduled.
-By the time preproduction had started, Scarpa had written 40 drafts of the script.
-The film was mostly shot on sets because it was winter in Vancouver.
+The film was originally scheduled for release on May 9, 2008, but was delayed until December 12, 2008, because filming commenced later than scheduled.
+By the time preproduction started, Scarpa had written 40 drafts of the script.
+The film was mostly shot on sets, because it was winter in Vancouver.

 Derrickson was fascinated by color schemes.
 He chose blue-green and orange as the primary colors for The Day the Earth Stood Still.
 The missile silo converted by the military for experimenting on Gort emphasized gray and orange, which was inspired by an image of lava flowing through a gray field.
 Derrickson opted to shoot on traditional film, and rendered the colors in post-production to make them more subtle, for realism.

 To film Barnhardt and Klaatu writing equations on a blackboard, general relativity sums were drawn by Marco Peloso from the University of Minnesota and William Hiscock of Montana State University in faint pencil marks.
 Keanu Reeves and John Cleese drew over these in chalk.

 As Fox had a mandate to become a carbon neutral company by 2011, The Day the Earth Stood Still's production had an environmentally friendly regimen.
 "Whether it was because of this movie thematically or it was an accident of time, there were certain things production-wise we've been doing and been asked to do and so on," said Erwin Stoff.
-To prevent the wasting of paper, concept art, location stills and costume tests were posted on a website created by the production for crew members to reference.
-Costumes were kept for future Fox productions or given to homeless shelters, rather than thrown away.
-Hybrid vehicles were used and crew members had orders to turn off their car engines if they sat in their vehicles for more than three minutes.
+To save paper, concept art, location stills and costume tests were posted on a website created by the production for crew members to reference.
+Costumes were kept for future Fox productions or given to homeless shelters rather than thrown away.
+Hybrid vehicles were used, and crew members had orders to turn off their car engines if they sat in their vehicles for more than three minutes.